 5. Race to the bottom mentality.

 You know you shouldn’t play the game.
 But what choice do you have, right?
-In trying to compete with the other cleaning companies in your market, you decide to lower your price dramatically.
-This will bring in the clients, right?
+In trying to compete with the other guys in your market, you decide to lower your price dramatically.
+This will bring in more clients, right?

 It will.
 All the wrong ones.
-The customers that lie, cheat, and steal.
+The ones that lie, cheat, and steal.
 This group will not write a good review, challenges all charges, and complains regularly.

 6. No vacation time.

 Breaks only come with key employees and solid systems in place.
-From the day you open a cleaning company until some day in the distant future, you will be working.
+From the first day you open your doors, until some day in the future, you will be working.

 If you take your regular vacation again this year who will run your operation?
-It takes a minute to develop trust with employees as well as customers.
+It takes a minute to develop trust with employees and clientele.
 You need both to be on solid footing if you plan on going anywhere for long periods.

 7. Elevated stress level.

 Every time my phone would ring, I would have a mini panic attack.
 “What’s the problem now?”, I would ask myself.
-If you are not in tip-top shape, the stress of operating a cleaning business could be problematic to say the very least.
+If you’re not in tip-top shape, the physical and mental grind could be problematic to say the very least.

 Customers will raise it with their constant demands and complaints.
-But will also raise because of the next disadvantage of running a cleaning business.
+It comes with being a CEO.
+But your anxiety may also raise because of the next disadvantage.